 Cotton production has come a long way since then, with cotton being grown mainly in third world countries.
 Long swathes of cotton are grown in the fields there, requiring plenty of moisture, a constant supply of water and high temperatures to thrive.

-The goal of every cotton grower is to have all the crops successfully flower and produce pods with cotton pieces on them.
-These are then harvested by heavy machinery and prepared for further processing - cleaning and weaving of the cotton fibres.
-These are then made into fabrics of different colours and properties.
+The aim of every cotton grower is to ensure successful flowering of all crops, leading to the development of pods containing cotton pieces.
+These are subsequently harvested using heavy machinery and prepared for further processing, involving the cleaning and weaving of the cotton fibers.
+These fibers are then transformed into fabrics of various colors and properties..

 As you can probably guess, a huge amount of chemicals is used throughout the process of cleaning, infusing and dyeing the fabrics.
 Most of these substances can also be toxic and have a negative impact on our health or at least cause various irritations and allergies.